-The outlook forecast for 2017 is a category 2 for Okanagan sockeye of 138,000 adults of all ages (includes jacks and jills).
-Given a domestic escapement objective of roughly 60,000 adults through Wells Dam and an associated terminal escapement of 35,000 sockeye at Oliver could result in a surplus of only 28,000 large adults and possibly 50,000 jacks or jills to support fisheries in both the U.S. and Canada while still achieving Canada's current domestic escapement objective.
-(2016 Outlook Category was 3.)
+Given a domestic escapement objective of roughly 60,000 adults through Wells Dam and an associated terminal escapement of 35,000 Sockeye at Oliver, this forecast could result in a surplus of only 30,000 large adults to support fisheries in both the U.S. and Canada.
+The uncertainty of en route mortality associated with migration conditions in the Okanagan River may also impact fishing opportunities in 2018.